YunoHost-Apps/gonic_ynh/doc/DESCRIPTION.md

-Gonic is a free-software subsonic server API implementation, supporting its many clients.
+Gonic is a free-software Subsonic **server** API implementation, supporting its many clients.
+To listen to your music, use a Subsonic-compatible application (**client**) on your phone or computer.